 This document is for administrators and program staff looking to add Bible-based Trauma Healing to the work of their organization.
 Taking time now to consider your plans and goals will make long-term sustainability more likely.
-Think of a three- to five-year plan to build a program of trauma healing that is rooted in church ministries.
+Think of a five-year plan to build a program of trauma healing that is rooted in church ministries.
 This document draws on our experience and lists some of the factors you should consider.

-1. When the program is mature, what do you want to see?
+When the program is mature, what do you want to see?

-- Trauma Healing facilitators leading healing groups in their churches and communities?
-Which churches and denominations?
-Which communities? - Children and teens being helped to recover from trauma they have experienced? - ► Bible schools and seminaries teaching a trauma healing course as part of pastoral training? - Story-based trauma healing in place for oral communicators? - ► Audio trauma healing programs being broadcast?
-Other?
+- ► Trauma Healing facilitators leading healing groups in their churches and communities?
+Which churches and denominations? - Children being helped to recover from trauma they have experienced? - ► Bible schools and seminaries teaching a trauma healing course as part of pastoral training? - Story-based trauma healing in place for oral communicators?

-2. How will churches and organizations hear about Trauma Healing?
+How will churches and organizations hear about Trauma Healing?